spencerrrrrrrr/DevOpsCommands/whatLineIsItAnyway.md

 `ansible multi -b -a "chronyc tracking"`
 >Checks the time synchronization via chrony in the group specified, in this case the "multi" group.

+`ansible app -b -m user -a "name=johndoe group=admin createhome=yes"`
+>Adds a user to the target group, assigns them to a group and creates a home directory for them.

+`ansible app -b -m user -a "name=johndoe state=absent remove=yes"`
+>Removes a user in a target group.

+`ansible app -b -m package -a "name=git state=present"`
+>Package is a widely used module to install packages across multiple OS types.

+`ansible multi -m copy -a "src=/etc/hosts dest=/tmp/hosts"`
+>Copies files from a src into the targets' destinations.
+Inserting a trailing slash will copy only the files, while omitting the trailing slash will copy the files AND the folder.

+`ansible target -m file -a "dest=/tmp/test mode=644 state=directory"`
+>Create a file or directory and specify permissions with the mode argument.
+Set state to absent to remove the file/directory

+>To run a command in the background, you set the following options:
+• -B <seconds>: the maximum amount of time (in seconds) to let the job run.
+• -P <seconds>: the amount of time (in seconds) to wait between polling the servers for an updated job status.

 ## **Chef**
 [Resources](https://docs.chef.io/resources/)
 >Resources used in Chef are listed under the Infra portion of the Workstation